oatybiscuit/Node-RED-HA-Octopus-Agile-JSONata/README.md

 This flow will trigger once every day to:

-- Read Octopus agile *import* and also agile *export* tariffs for the most recent 48 hours (96 records)
+- Read Octopus agile *import* and optionally agile *export* tariffs for the most recent 48 hours (96 records)
-  - merge both import and export tariffs into one array
+  - merge both import and the export tariffs into one array (with tariff value '0' if export tariff is not requested)
   - add local time (DST aware) to the provided UTC timestamps
-  - save this tariff array to flow context
+  - save this combined tariff array to flow context
+  - save the array update outcome (debug) details to flow context
   - provide an HA sensor with the current and next prices, updated every half hour
   - provide the full tariff array in a sensor attribute
+  - provide weekly updated product and tariff information to flow context

 - Process the tariff array to obtain the *best price periods* for tomorrow
   - save 15 of the best price records into flow context